opensesamemedia/syncstage-docs/docs/android/test-app.md

 # Test App

-The best way to start you joyrney with SyncStage is by trying out our example project available on GitHub [SyncStage Test App for Android](https://github.com/opensesamemedia/syncstage-test-app-android){target=_blank}.
+The best way to start you journey with SyncStage is by trying out our example project available on GitHub [SyncStage Test App for Android](https://github.com/opensesamemedia/syncstage-test-app-android){target=_blank}.
 This tutorial shows you how to clone, build, and run the application on your device.
 The recommended development environment is Android Studio.

 ## Set up your development project